ox-runtime/ox/README.md

 # ox

-**WORK-IN-PROGRESS** - This is still a prototype and is not (yet) fully compliant with the OpenXR spec.
+**WORK-IN-PROGRESS** - This is still heavily under-development and is not (yet) fully compliant with the OpenXR spec.

-**ox** is a simple and lightweight OpenXR runtime for Windows, Linux and Mac.
+**ox** is a simple, lightweight, cross-platform OpenXR runtime for Windows, Linux and Mac.
 It supports OpenGL, Vulkan and Metal.

 The primary purpose of **ox** is automated testing of OpenXR applications.
 It comes with a [virtual OpenXR device](https://github.com/ox-runtime/ox-simulator) which can be controlled programmatically (e.g. press a button, move the headset etc).
 The effect of these actions can then be verified in the OpenXR application that you're testing.